Day for Night: Cornish, the Apple of Our Eye

 The getaway plan was to spend a Saturday afternoon and night at the Cornish Inn, right in the heart of downtown: playing music, enjoying the inn’s fine restaurant and relaxing in sleepy little Cornish.

 We were lucky, as we now know, to get a space in the inn’s parking lot, or anywhere else in town on that particular Saturday.
-We had unwittingly chosen for our quiet getaway the day of the annual Cornish Apple Festival, a regional attraction held on the last Saturday in September every year since 1989.
-The festival may be the busiest day of the year for Cornish.
+We had unwittingly chosen for our quiet getaway the day of the annual Cornish Apple Festival, a regional attraction held on the last Saturday in September every year from 1989 through 2019, after which the COVID-19 put a stop to it (temporarily, we hope).
+The festival, held simultaneously with a separate musical event at a nearby apple orchard, used to be the busiest day of the year for Cornish.

 If we’d known about the festival, crowd-averse types that we are, we might have chosen a different getaway destination.
 But the festival proved to be a conversion experience for us.